AndreiBoris/riddle-game/README.md

 This is a text-based game where you have to solve some riddles.

 It involves metaphorical cheese and wishy-washy pretentious advice.
 I hope you enjoy :)

+Type 'help' into the game if you are confused about what to do.